dpopchev/howto-quick-setup-dsm/README.md

 `Control Panel -> Task Scheduler -> Create`

-Preferably do it every single day for all recycle bins and safe to save the for some amount of time, e.g. 7 days.
+Preferably do it every single day for all recycle bins and remove anything that has been in the recycle been for more than 3 days.
 Snapshots should be good enough.

-### Prefer SMB connection
+### prefer SMB connection

 Should be work out of box.